azraq27/padre/docs/source/subject.rst

 Sessions are usually labeled by the date, although the actual label is arbitrary, and should not be relied upon.
 Sessions should always include:

+	.. data:: session['subject']

+		Autopopulated with the subject id from the parent subject object (so that the session dictionary can be passed around and matched back to the original subject later)

+	.. data:: session['name']

+		Autopopulated from the key value in the sessions dictionary.
+Can be any arbitrary value, although the date usually works well as most people only have one session per day

 	.. data:: session['date']

 		The session date stored as a standard string of format "YYYY-MM-DD"